 The income and expenditure statement for MAF International is set out on page 8.
-This includes a budget for the year that was revised in April 2020 to take account of the expected impact of COVID-19.
-The final result was that the income raised from the charitable activities in the year was \$2,557,000, almost reaching the revised budget of \$2,647,000.
-COVID-19 affected each programme differently dependent on the extent of government lockdowns and the corresponding impact on the communities.
+The final result was that the income raised from the charitable activities in the year was \$2,999,000, almost reaching the budget of \$3,027,000.